 - Obtaining, inputting, maintaining and extracting data and documentation related to applications and claims

 - Operating various types of office equipment e.g. postage meters, high-speed printers

 - When filing documents, lifting and moving boxes (e.g. lifting weights of up to 23kg); and/or

 - When sitting for long periods of time while keyboarding, inputting data, preparing letters, e-mails and forms, reviewing documents, stapling or attending meetings.

 A high-volume client service environment providing support in mailroom, work distribution and file management areas; including office and warehouse environments.

 Intent of the process

-This selection process will be used to create a fully qualified pool of candidates and will be used to fill future term vacancies, at full-time or part-time hours, at the Vancouver Call Centre.
-This pool could also be used to staff similar positions within Employment and Social Development Canada in Vancouver, BC.
+The intent of this process is to create a pool of qualified candidates at the CR03 (Support Clerk) level to staff positions within Benefits Delivery Services Branch in Edmonton, AB.
+This pool could also be used to staff similar positions of various tenures within Employment and Social Development Canada in Edmonton, AB.